tractian/challenges/mobile/README.md

 }
 ```

-If the item has a parentId and does not have a sensorId, it means he is an asset with another asset as a parent
+If the item has a parentId and does not have a sensorId, that means it is an asset with other asset as a parent
 ```json
 {
   "id": "656a07c3f2d4a1001e2144c5",